danilop/semstash/docs/semstash-README.md

 # Start the MCP server
 semstash-mcp

-# Or add to Claude Desktop config:
+# Or add to your MCP client config:
 # "semstash": {"command": "semstash-mcp"}
 ```